Publications

 Pham Dang Lan, Daniel A. Nissley, Edward P. O’Brien, and 2 more authors

-Journal of Chemical Physics, 2024
+Journal of Chemical Physics, May 2024

 5. Synonymous Mutations Can Alter Protein Dimerization Through Localized Interface Misfolding Involving Self-entanglements